About the Rebate Program

 How to apply for a rebate

-• Attend Design Workshop: Participants must attend a NATURhoods Design Workshop before completing the Residential Program Application Form.
+• Attend or Watch Design Workshop: Participants must attend or watch a Design Workshop before completing the Residential Program Application Form.
 At this workshop, you will learn how to build a rain garden and experts will answer your questions about native plants, design, water flow and more!
+Email our team to receive a recording.

 • Rebate Program Application: After a design workshop, interested residents will be sent an application form.